faylward/bioinformatics_tutorials/5_Introduction_to_HMMs/Intro_to_hmms.md

 Now we want to do something similar in the command line.
-For alignment we can still use Clustal Omega:
+For alignment we can still use Clustal Omega (if you don't have this installed you can use Miniconda- "conda install clustalo -c bioconda"):

 >clustalo -i nifh.faa -o nifh.aln